jeffrifwald/front-end-testing-workshop/README.md

 ## Part Four - E2E Testing

 1. Run `yarn build && yarn start` to start the app server.
+2. Run `yarn e2e` to run the e2e tests.
-2. Open the `cypress/integration/login.js` test.
+3. Open the `cypress/integration/login.js` test.
-3. Add a test case for a successful login. (email: janedoe@test.com, password: 123456)
+4. Add a test case for a successful login. (email: janedoe@test.com, password: 123456)
-4. Add a test case for a failed login.
+5. Add a test case for a failed login. (message: 'Username and password do not match.')